barbarachbc/esphome-workshop/src/content/projects/info-panel-28.md

 - 🌈 RGB LED for status

 I did this project for my boy.
 We have a shed where he can play his guitar.
 For most of the time the heater is off.
-It just turns on so it keeps a reasonable tempeture for the gear during cold months.
+It just turns on so it keeps a reasonable temperature for the gear during cold months.
 The panel gives him information on outside temperature, weather forecast and inside temperature.

 He can remotely turn on heating if he wants the temperature to be more pleasant for playing, and he can remotely turn on lights, amp and the rest of the gear (hence the amp switch in the project).
 Actually, the main feature is that he can turn all of them off because he forgets to do it occasionally 😁.

-It is fully functional, lots of features, only one device used and it has 3D printed enclosure for it.
+It is fully functional, lots of features, only one device used and it has a 3D printed enclosure for it.

 While it has lots of coding, I consider it `intermediate` because you don't need to figure out anything hardware related.
 There's no wiring, only plug it in and copy code and with a bit of tweaking you should